Heber City · Wheeler Park

 Townhomes & Attached Product

-Typical range: $550K–$800K · HOA applies
+Typical range: $550K–$800K · Verify sub-HOA if attached

 Newer-Build View Lots

 Homes on lots with unobstructed Timpanogos or Wasatch view corridors command a measurable premium.
 Protected sightlines re-price faster than interior lots when the broader market moves.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Typical range: $1.1M–$1.6M+ · View premium applies